Kanasia-Moore/Operational-Strategy-and-Attrition-Analysis/Case_Study/README.md

 For now, this space serves as a placeholder.

-If you're interested in the process behind the work, feel free to explore the [weekly mini-projects](/Weekly_Mini_Projects).
+If you're interested in the process behind the work, feel free to explore the [projects](/Projects) section.
 Each one captures not just the deliverables, but the thinking, questions, and insights developed along the way.